 - 7.4 Due to the number of future residents being unknown, it is considered appropriate for the proposed parking provision to be assessed by 'individual assessment/justification'.
-The SCC guidance states that with regards to 'individual assessment'; "it should be demonstrated that demand for parking is either met on site or mitigated and managed as appropriate." - 7.5 As part of the development proposals, a two-storey APS would be provided onsite for use by residents, staff & visitors.
-The APS will have a total of 150 spaces with the following proposed allocation: - 120 spaces for residents; - 20 spaces for visitors; and - 10 spaces for staff. - 7.6 As previously stated, only 40% of the 306 Guild Living Residences will be marketed/sold as having parking spaces ensuring that the proposed level of provision for residents will be sufficient to accommodate the residential demand.
+The SCC guidance states that with regards to 'individual assessment'; "it should be demonstrated that demand for parking is either met on site or mitigated and managed as appropriate." - 7.5 As part of the development proposals, a 3-tier SPS with 132 spaces would be provided onsite for use by residents, staff and visitors with the following proposed allocation: - 106 spaces for residents; - 16 spaces for visitors; and - 10 spaces for staff. - 7.6 As previously stated, only 40% of the 267 Guild Living Residences will be marketed/sold as having parking spaces ensuring that the proposed level of provision for residents will be sufficient to accommodate the residential demand. - 7.7 A predicted parking accumulation for the SPS based on arrivals and departures by car has been produced using the approved predicted residential care community trip rates.

-- 7.7 A predicted parking accumulation for the APS based on arrivals and departures by car has been produced using the approved predicted residential care community trip rates.
-For this assessment, it has been assumed that the APS would be full overnight, although in reality this is extremely unlikely as it assumes the following: - That all 120 residences sold with a parking space do own a car and all spaces are in use; - That there would be 20 cars associated with visitors staying overnight with residents; and - There would be 10 cars associated with staff staying overnight (despite the fact that overnight staffing levels are not expected to exceed 7 and not all of them would drive). - 7.8 The predicted accumulation is illustrated in Figure 7.1.
+For this assessment, it has been assumed that the SPS would be fully occupied overnight (132 vehicles), although in reality this is extremely unlikely as it assumes the following:

+- That all 106 residences sold with a parking space do own a car and all spaces are in use: - That there would be 16 cars associated with visitors staying overnight with residents; and - There would be 10 cars associated with staff staying overnight (despite the fact that overnight staffing levels are not expected to exceed 7 and not all of them would drive). - 7.8 The predicted accumulation is illustrated in Figure 7.1.

-Figure 7.1: Predicted APS Parking Accumulation
+Figure 7.1: Predicted SPS Parking Accumulation

-- 7.9 Figure 7.1 demonstrates that the predicted parking accumulation rarely exceeds the capacity of the APS despite the robust/unlikely scenario used for the assessment.
-If the overnight occupancy was no greater than 98% (147 vehicles) then the APS would not be predicted to go over capacity. - 7.10 Notwithstanding this, if the APS were to reach capacity, there are an additional 20 parking spaces provided at surface level along the western boundary of the site for use by visitors and staff.
-A predicted parking accumulation for the surface level parking has been produced using the approved predicted development trip rates and based on the following:
+- 7.9 Figure 7.1 demonstrates that the predicted parking accumulation rarely exceeds the capacity of the SPS despite the robust/unlikely scenario used for the assessment.
+If the overnight occupancy was no greater than 98.5% (130 vehicles) then the SPS would not be predicted to go over capacity. - 7.10 Notwithstanding this, if the SPS were to reach capacity, there are an additional 24 parking spaces provided at surface level for use by visitors and staff.
+A predicted parking accumulation for the surface level parking has been produced using the approved predicted development trip rates and based on the following: - Nursery arrivals and departures by car;

-- Nursery arrivals and departures by car; - Development arrivals and departures by Taxi; - Development arrivals and departures by LGV (light goods vehicle); and - The predicted APS overflow parking from Figure 7.1. - 7.11 The predicted accumulation is illustrated in Figure 7.2.
+- Development arrivals and departures by Taxi; - Development arrivals and departures by LGV (light goods vehicle); and - The predicted SPS overflow parking from Figure 7.1. - 7.11 The predicted accumulation is illustrated in Figure 7.2.